 - Donate a small amount per guest to a charity.
-Most, like the Sick Kids Wedding Program, provide you with an elegant certificate you can frame & display & cards you can give to individual guests to say “thank you.”
+Most, provide you with an elegant certificate you can frame & display & cards you can give to individual guests to say “thank you.”

 - Give out small decorated boxes filled with chocolate treats.
 To save money, see how to make your own origami boxes out of paper & accent with ribbon.

 - Create a CD with classic love songs – a frugal yet meaningful favour!

 - Book all-inclusive to get the most bang for your buck.